Karanpatel-15/Karanpatel-15/README.md

 1. [Java-Search-Engine:](https://github.com/Karanpatel-15/Java-Search-Engine) A Search Engine that implements a web crawler and ranking system using PageRank algorithm written in Java using OOP principals.
 2. [Password-Manager:](https://github.com/Karanpatel-15/Password-Manager) A Java Spring Boot Application created to help you store your passwords.
 3. [Python-Search-Engine:](https://github.com/Karanpatel-15/Python-Search-Engine) A Search Engine that implements a web crawler and ranking system using PageRank algorithm written in python
+4. Other University projects is hidden due to Academic integreity but are available opon able on request
-4. [Ultimate-TikTacToe-Game:](https://github.com/Karanpatel-15/Ultimate-TikTacToe-Game) A Ultimate Version of the simple game Tik-Tac-Toe written in C++.
+5. [Ultimate-TikTacToe-Game:](https://github.com/Karanpatel-15/Ultimate-TikTacToe-Game) A Ultimate Version of the simple game Tik-Tac-Toe written in C++.
-5. [The-Lost-Jungle-Bank-Game:](https://github.com/Karanpatel-15/The-Lost-Jungle-Bank-Game) A complete JS game created following the requirements of local elementary school students.
+6. [The-Lost-Jungle-Bank-Game:](https://github.com/Karanpatel-15/The-Lost-Jungle-Bank-Game) A complete JS game created following the requirements of local elementary school students.
-6. [ICS4U-Classwork-Portfolio:](https://github.com/Karanpatel-15/ICS4U-Classwork-Portfolio) A Webpage Portfolio created to showcase all my JS projects done in HighSchool.
+7. [ICS4U-Classwork-Portfolio:](https://github.com/Karanpatel-15/ICS4U-Classwork-Portfolio) A Webpage Portfolio created to showcase all my JS projects done in HighSchool.

 <!---